projectsveltos/sveltos/docs/template/template_generic_examples.md

     namespace: default
 ```

-By adding a special annotation (`projectsveltos.io/template: "true"`) to a ConfigMap named _info_ (also in the _default_ namespace), we can define a template within it.
+By adding the special annotation (`projectsveltos.io/template: "true"`) to a ConfigMap named _info_ (also in the _default_ namespace), we can define a template within it.

 Find the template below.